Moses Malone: Spirits of St. Louis (1975–1976)

-The Stars folded 16 games into the 1975–76 season, and Malone was sold to the ABA's Spirits of St. Louis to help pay down the Stars' debts, alongside Utah Teammates Ron Boone, Randy Denton, and Steve Green.
-He played for the Spirits for the remainder of the 1975–76 season, and they did not make the playoffs and finished with a 35-49 record.
-In two seasons in the ABA, Malone averaged 17.2 points and 12.9 rebounds per game.
+Malone had been sidelined during all of the 1975–76 season for Utah with a leg injury when the Stars folded 16 games into the season.
+He was sold to the ABA's Spirits of St. Louis to help pay down the Stars' debts, alongside Utah teammates Ron Boone, Randy Denton, and Steve Green.
+He played for the Spirits for the remainder of the 1975–76 season, though they did not make the playoffs since they finished with a 35–49 record.
+In his two seasons with the ABA, Malone averaged 17.2 points and 12.9 rebounds per game.

 NBA career

 Buffalo Braves (1976)

 The ABA–NBA merger occurred after the 1975–76 season, but the Spirits of St. Louis were not among the ABA teams chosen to join the NBA.
 Malone had already been selected by the NBA's New Orleans Jazz in a December 1975 pre-merger draft for ABA players of undergraduate age.
 However, the NBA let them place Malone into the 1976 ABA Dispersal Draft pool in exchange for the return of their first-round draft pick in 1977, which they used to trade for Gail Goodrich.
-In the 1976 dispersal draft, held for the remaining ABA players, Malone was selected by the Portland Trail Blazers with the fifth overall pick.
+In the 1976 dispersal draft, which was held for the remaining ABA players whose teams did not join the NBA, Malone was selected by the Portland Trail Blazers with the fifth overall pick.

 The Blazers, who had also acquired power forward Maurice Lucas in the draft, chose Malone for trading purposes.
 With a frontline of Lucas, Bill Walton and Lloyd Neal, Portland figured Malone would see little action.
 They traded him to the Buffalo Braves prior to the first game of the 1976–77 season for a first-round draft choice in the 1978 NBA draft and $232,000.
 Malone played in two games with Buffalo.
 Because they could not meet Malone's demands for playing time, they then traded him to the Houston Rockets in exchange for first-round draft picks in the 1977 and 1978 drafts.